terms-of-enrampagement/terms-of-enrampagement.github.io/_posts/2023-06-09-ReadingTips.md

 <br>

-<h5> IP Lawyers, Criminal lawyers, Civil lawyers may, for instance, interpret the sentence "Damage was incurred to my property due to the defendant's acts". </h5>
+<h5> IP Lawyers, Criminal lawyers, Civil lawyers may, for instance, interpret the following sentence differently: "Damage was incurred to my property due to the defendant's acts". </h5>

 <br>